edsonportosilva/OptiCommPy/paper/paper.md

 ![Performance metrics for different transmission distances and received optical powers, characterizing the increasing penalty from chromatic dispersion with the distance in a 10 Gb/s OOK transmission system. (a) BER vs received optical power for different transmission distances; (b) Q-factor vs received optical power for different transmission distances.](metrics.png)

 A collection of examples of utilization of OptiCommPy to build several different simulation setups, including advanced setups with non-linear fiber propagation models, WDM transmission, and coherent detection can be found in https://github.com/edsonportosilva/OptiCommPy/tree/main/examples.

-# Conclusions
-OptiCommPy is an open-source Python package that serves as a versatile tool for simulating optical communication systems at the physical layer.
-It facilitates the study of advanced DSP algorithms crucial for coherent optical systems.
-Through a basic IM/DD optical transmission setup, we demonstrated its practical application.
-The example simulated a 10 Gb/s NRZ OOK optical transmission over a 100 km fiber optic channel with direct detection.
-We analyzed the system's performance, revealing the impact of parameters such as transmission distance and photodiode noise.
-This software allows for in-depth analysis, enabling researchers and engineers to explore and optimize optical communication technologies.
-The transition from research to telecommunications products continues to be a crucial facet of the ever-evolving optical communication field.
-OptiCommPy provides a valuable platform to bridge the gap, contributing to the development of faster, more efficient optical fiber communications.

 # Acknowledgements